weiteck/turdle/README.md

 ![Turdle screenshot](https://files.catbox.moe/ijnh30.png)

 ## Installation
+Linux and Windows binaries are available on the [releases](https://github.com/weiteck/turdle/releases) page.

-If you have Rust [installed](https://rustup.rs), you can install by running:
+Alternatively, if you have Rust [installed](https://rustup.rs), you can install by running:
 ```
 cargo install turdle --locked
 ```